 The asset backlog would increase, leading to declining capital works and a higher percentage of asset failure as the priority focuses only on public safety.
 In this option service levels will be significantly reduced as cut backs will be necessary to keep Council within its means.
-This would see an increase in the amount of condition 3, 4 and 5 assets and the removal or closure of assets where that this can be done.
+This would see an increase in the amount of condition 3.
+4 and 5 assets and the removal or closure of assets where that this can be done.
 Priority for funding would also go to dealing with assets that can't be closed (mainly roads and stormwater) for risk management, reducing funds for other asset types and services.
 This process will progressively accelerate as maintenance is deferred on better condition assets.
+Rate pegging is an ongoing, permanent increase in rates and over the four years of the proposed SRV period, ending in

-Option B - MAINTAIN SERVICES -Special Rate Variation (SRV) of 7% rate increase (including 3% rate peg) - Adjust funding to sustain existing assets at current levels of service and standards that are rated as 'Condition 5' and some assets that are in 'Condition 4.'
+2018/2019, the cumulative estimated rate pegging amount will be 12.6% (\$133.58).
+Option B - MAINTAIN SERVICES - Special Rate Variation (SRV) of 7% rate increase (including 3% rate peg) - Adjust funding to sustain existing assets at current levels of service and standards

 There would be an average annual 7% rate increase for the next 4 years, commencing 2015/16 (including the rate peg increase of around 3%) to maintain services at their current level, and provide additional money for renewing the City's infrastructure.
-It would not be sufficient to undertake all repairs and maintenance needed, but would be enough to renew all assets
+It would not be sufficient to undertake all repairs and maintenance needed, but would be enough to renew all assets that are rated as 'Condition 5' and some assets that are in 'Condition 4.'